About Red Gate Software

 Seeing is believing

-More information, a demo, and a fully functional, 14-day trial are available at / to show potential users exactly how SQL Data Compare 8 works.
+More information, a demo, and a fully functional, 14-day trial are available to show potential users exactly how SQL Data Compare 8 works.
 The new software is available immediately starting at $395.
-It can also be purchased as part of a discounted bundle that includes SQL Compare, SQL Packager, and SQL Dependency Tracker.
+It can also be purchased as part of a discounted bundle.

 Cramblitt & Company